- Savings and Investments

 - ceases, or threatens to cease to carry on its business; or

 - is unable to pay its debts as they fall due, or a petition is presented or meeting convened for the purpose of winding up its business (except a voluntary winding up for purposes of reconstruction or amalgamation on terms previously approved in writing by us), or compounds with its creditors generally, or has a receiver, administrative receiver or administrator appointed for all or any part of its assets, or takes or suffers any similar action in consequence of debt,

 the other party may terminate these Terms immediately by serving notice to this effect, in accordance with clause 14.

 12.3 In the case of material breach of these Terms by any one party, if this is capable of remedy the party not in breach may require it to be remedied within 10 working days by serving a request on the party in breach to this effect.
 In the event that such material breach has not been remedied in accordance with such request, the party not in breach may then serve notice terminating these Terms with immediate effect.

-12.4 In addition, the Standard Life Aberdeen group may end the relationship with the Intermediary if in the reasonable opinion of the Standard Life Aberdeen group, Individual Users and/or the Intermediary are in breach of any generally accepted guidelines on internet usage and etiquette.
+12.4 In addition, the Phoenix Group may end the relationship with the Intermediary if in the reasonable opinion of the Phoenix Group, Individual Users and/or the Intermediary are in breach of any generally accepted guidelines on internet usage and etiquette.